Coding Standards for SQL and PL/SQL

 l is local, i.e. defined within the current procedure or function.
 Generally the absence of a g_ prefix alone will make this clear, so this is one to keep in reserve until you really need it.

-p indicates a parameter, telling us not only that the scope is limited to the current procedure or function, but that the value was passed in as an argument.3 This information is essential.
+p indicates a parameter, telling us not only that the scope is limited to the current procedure or function, but that the value was passed in as an argument.2 Parameters generally behave as constants within their subprograms, as the standard IN parameter type is not updateable.
+Do not declare parameters IN OUT purely so that you can modify them within the procedure without having to declare a separate variable.
+This information is essential.

 The two kinds of identifier for scalar values are constants